maishiroma/MCServerBootstrap/README.md

 -  `/home/minecraft/scripts/mod_refresh.sh` (default location)
     - Syncs up the `mods` folder on the instance to match the current state of the Cloud Storage Bucket holding said mods.
     - ex: `$ cd /home/minecraft/scripts && sudo ./mod_refresh.sh`

-## Future Goals

-- [] Create a process to restore backups, possibly allowing the user to see a list of all backups in bucket
-- [] Add a curated list of Minecraft versions that allows the end user to just specify the `version` instead of a URL link

 ## Inspiration